Offers forensic elective for residents. Contact program director for details.

 There are several formal didactic series throughout the year including the Forensic Seminar, Forensic Case Rounds, Writing Seminar and others.
 Fellows attend classes at the University of Maryland School of Law.
 There is also training in research design, and the fellows are responsible for a research project during the year long program.
 Psychiatric residents and other students rotate through the various training sites and fellows are responsible for supervision and teaching.

 Applicants are encouraged to apply early.
-Applications are accepted from May through the August 1st deadline and interviews are generally conducted from July through early September.
+Applications are accepted starting April 1st, and interviews are conducted from April through early September.
 Applications are available for download from the fellowship web site.